mrkrd/cochlea3/README.rst

 The package contains state-of-the-art biophysical models, which give realistic approximation of the auditory nerve activity.

-The models are implemented using the original code from their authors whenever possible.
-Therefore, they return the same results as the original models.
-We made an effort to verify it with unit testing (see tests directory for details).
+Whenever possible, the models were implemented using the original code from their authors.
+As a result, they provide the same responses as the original models.
+In most cases, it was verified by the unit testing (see tests directory for details).

 The implementation is also fast.
 It is easy to generate responses of hundreds or even thousands of auditory nerve fibers (ANFs).
-It is possible, for example, to generate responses of the whole human auditory nerve (around 30,000 ANFs).
-We usually tested the models with sounds up to 1 second in duration.
+For example, one can generate responses of the whole human auditory nerve (around 30,000 ANFs).
+The models were usually tested with sounds of up to 1 second in duration.

+*cochlea3* is derived from *cochlea* but with Python 3 support and some minor changes.

 I developed *cochlea* during my PhD in the group of Werner Hemmert (`Bio-Inspired Information Processing`_) at the TUM.
-It went through several versions and rewrites.
-Now, it is quite stable and we decided to release it for the community.

 .. _`spike trains`: https://en.wikipedia.org/wiki/Spike_train
 .. _`Bio-Inspired Information Processing`: https://www.ei.tum.de/en/bai/home/